• Skip to content

 Buses are vehicles with more than 12 seats, including the driver.
 Children don’t have to use child car seats in buses, but it’s recommended that they do.

 Buses aren’t required to have car seat anchorage points and don’t have to provide or install car seats.
 If you want your child to use a car seat on a bus, check that the bus has an anchorage point.
-You must also provide and install the car seat yourself.
+You’ll need to provide and install the car seat yourself.

 Road rules for different vehicles in each state and territory might change over time.
 It’s a good idea to stay up to date with the road rules in your state or territory.
 This will ensure you and your child stay safe when travelling.